RadMousa/RadwaMo-Data-Analysis-Portfolio/excel.md

 ---

-# 🔍 Analysis
+# Analysis

-The analysis included:
+The analysis involved:

 - Data cleaning and formatting.
-- SUMIFS and AVERAGEIF functions.
+- Using **SUMIFS** and **AVERAGEIF** functions.
-- Calculated columns for revenue, cost, and profit.
+- Creating calculated columns for revenue, cost, and profit.
-- PivotTables to summarise data.
+- Building PivotTables to summarise data.
-- PivotCharts to visualise and analyse trends.
+- Creating PivotCharts to visualise and analyse trends.
-- Conditional formatting to highlight performance.
+- Applying conditional formatting to highlight performance.

 ---

-# 🛒 Retail Dataset
+# Retail Dataset Analysis

-## 📦 Product Performance Analysis
+## Product Performance Analysis

 I created a product performance summary table to analyse sales performance and customer purchasing behaviour.